-You can make your own batch of thyme tea at home with nothing more than lemon, honey and a handful of thyme.
+You can make your own batch of thyme tea at home with nothing more than lemon, honey, and a handful of thyme.
 If you have grown your own thyme in your home garden, you will need to dry it before preparing thyme tea.
 Cut the stalks and wash them thoroughly, dry them, and then tie them in a small bundle and hang them upside down.
 The thyme will take about 2 weeks to completely dry.
 At that point, it will be easy to remove the dry thyme leaves; you can crush them into a fine tea powder, or leave them whole to be used in your brew.

-- 1 teaspoon of dried thyme leaves
+- 1 tsp dried thyme leaves

-- 2 cups of water (filtered)
+- 2 cups water filtered

-- 1 teaspoon of honey
+- 1 tsp honey

-- 1 lemon slice
+- 1 slice lemon

-Step 1 – Bring the water to a boil, then turn down the heat to a simmer.
+- Bring the water to a boil, then turn down the heat to a simmer.

 - Add the dried thyme leaves and cover the pot.